 It is particularly encouraging to report that towards the end of 2023, feeding had recommenced at schools in the northern Tigray region of Ethiopia, following a gap of approximately two years.
 Ethiopia is one of the poorest and drought-prone countries in the world, exacerbated by a civil war in recent times.
-During the war, Mary's Meals continued to provide food aid, offer trauma counselling and set up We stand by our commitment to ensure that at least 93% classrooms for internally displaced people.
+During the war, Mary's Meals continued classrooms for internally displaced people.
 It is pleasing to note that following an expansion to the programme in Tigray in December, we closed the year reaching over 45,000 children in the region, across 59 schools.